yorekKap/testing-system/README.md

 # phone-station
-### The test project created for EPAM courses
+### The test project

 #### TASK
- Telephone station system.
-Administrator connects subscriber(User).
-Subscriber can choose one or few of services.
-Subscriber pays bill for phone talkings and services.Admin can see list of unpayed bills and disconnect subscriber.
+Testing system.Tutor creates tests with several questions of closed type(choosing one of the few options) for particular subject.Student browses list of available tests, answers the questions.

 #### REQUIREMENTS FOR IMPLEMENTATION OF THE PROJECT
    1.For information on domain stored in a database (MySQL recommended), for access use JDBC <br />